aplomBomb/BeatSaberCompanion/README.md

 ## Getting Started

 You can clone this repository if you'd like to run it on your local machine.

+- You must ensure that you have Node installed, for installing Node, follow [these](https://nodejs.org/en/download/) instructions.
   Target the clone via your preferred terminal and run this command:

 ```
 npm install